eapowertools-archive/QlikSenseEpic2015DLL/README.md

 ![Platform Target](./img/1.png)
 6. In the output section for the Build, make sure the Register for COM interop box is checked.
 ![RegisterForCOMInterop](./img/2.png)
+7. Build the solution.
+8. Copy/Paste the DLL to a folder on the system where Epic Hyperspace is installed.
+9. Open a command prompt with administrator privileges and navigate to the folder the DLL was pasted to.
+10. Run the following command line: `C:\Windows\Microsoft.NET\Framework\v4.0.30319\regasm.exe QlikSenseEpic2015.dll /tlb /codebase`.
+This command will register the DLL in the system registry and create a tlb file for Epic to use when loading the DLL.
+11. Navigate to the shared file folder location for Epic Hyperspace and create a file named `qliksenseepic2015.config`.
+12. Open the `qliksenseepic2015.config` file and in the first line add `key=` and then a passphrase the dll will use to encrypt the userid of the user when transmitting to the Qlik Sense server.
+13. Save the file.
+The DLL is now installed and configured.
+14. Restart Epic Hyperspace if it is currently running before attempting to connect to Qlik Sense using the DLL.

 ##Installation (using release package)